disshaaa/AI_for_Threat_Detection/README.md

 # 🚨 AI-Based Threat Detection System

 This project implements a real-time object detection system designed to **classify vehicles as either civilian or potential threats** using YOLOv8 and custom-trained datasets.
-It serves as a part of our Minor Project for the 6th Semester at JK Lakshmipat University.

 ---